-Install and connect the cold water pipes.
+Install and connect the cold water lines.

-Note 1: If the incoming water is known to have a high mineral content or "hardness" (see "18.
-Warranty" on page 69), treatment is recommended upstream from the water heater.
+- Note 1: If the incoming water is known to have a high mineral content or "hardness" (see warranty section), treatment is recommended upstream from the water heater. - Note 2: A water inlet stainer must be installed prior to use.
+This strainer must be inspected and cleaned after initial operation of 3 hours.
+Subsequently inspect the strainer at least every 3 months to establish a cleaning schedule.

-When the water heater is installed in a closed loop recirculation system, and if the cold water supply pipe has a back flow preventer, then an expansion tank should be installed to allow for water expansion as per the diagrams in "3.7 Configuration Options" on page 10.
+When the water heater is installed in a closed loop recirculation system, and if the cold water supply line has a back flow preventer, then an expansion tank should be installed to allow for water expansion.